garronej/chan-dongle-extended/docs/index.md

 Note: SMS_BASE64 truncate message of more than 1024 byte, this is an expected behavior, it is to avoid asterisk buffer overflow.
 You can use the SMS_TEXT_SPLIT_COUNT=n and SMS_BASE64_PART_0..n-1 variables to retrieve very long SMS.
-In order to reassemble the message you must decode each part then concatenate.
+In order to reassemble the message you must base64 decode the concatenation of all SMS_BASE64_PART_X.

 ## Report bugs